 In Benin, there is an active network of illegal trafficking of petrol from Nigeria since 1970.
-Benin does not dispose of enough gas station to supply the population and the existing ones cannot compete with the lower prices set by the illegal trafficking of petrol by smugglers.Discover
+Benin does not have enough gas stations to supply the population and the existing ones cannot compete with the lower prices set by the illegal trafficking of petrol by smugglers.DISCOVER

 The problem of land tenure in Colombia is the country’s oldest conflict.
 The struggle for control of the land’s wealth, and the right to exploit its resources, is an ongoing dispute in which the weakest struggles for its survival.DISCOVER